nsacyber/WALKOFF/README.md

 cd WALKOFF/k8s_manifests/dockerfiles/walkoff-combined
 ```

-Once you have configured the Compose file as desired and are in the same directory as it, you can start the containers:
+Once you have configured the Compose file as desired and are in the same directory as it, you can start the containers (use Ctrl+C to stop them):
 ```
 # Start containers
 docker-compose up